Securing the Unseen: A Deep Dive into Attestation Frameworks for Non-Human Identities

 Defining Non-Human Identities (NHIs): NHIs encompass machines, workloads, and applications, each requiring secure identities to operate effectively within a network.
 Think of a cloud-based service automatically scaling resources, or a retail kiosk processing transactions—each needs a way to prove its legitimacy.

 The need for dynamic, context-aware security policies: We need security policies that adapt to the context of each NHI, considering factors like location, time of day, and the specific task being performed.
+This is something traditional IAM often can't handle for non-human entities.

 The importance of continuous verification in zero-trust architectures: In a zero-trust model, we continuously verify the identity and trustworthiness of every NHI, assuming that no identity is inherently trusted.
+Attestation is key to this continuous verification.

 Defining attestation: At its core, attestation is about proving the trustworthiness of an NHI.
 It's a process of verifying that an NHI is in the state it claims to be in, running the software it should be running, and has not been tampered with.